r3w0p/bobocep/docs/source/section/patterns.rst

 - The event that is attempting to fulfil the criteria.
 - A :code:`BoboHistory` instance that contains all of the previous events that have currently been accepted by the run of the automaton.
-- Recently accepted complex events, represented as a list of :code:`CompositeEvent` instances in descending order, with the most recent event at the start of the list.
+- Recent :code:`CompositeEvent` and :code:`ActionEvent` instances, represented as a list of events in descending order i.e. the most recent event first.

 In Python, we can define a predicate in three ways.
 A regular `function <https://docs.python.org/3/tutorial/controlflow.html?#defining-functions>`_.